jackzellweger/n-body-solver/README.md

 initialY = coordsTable[[All, 2]];
 ```

-Then we do the same thing with velocity vectors, this time using Earth's velocity as c, the hypotenuse, and finding two variables  a and b that work.
+Then we do the same thing with velocity vectors, this time using Earth's velocity as `c`, the hypotenuse, and finding two variables `a` and `b` that work.

 `coordsTable = Table[PythagoreanTriple[earthSIVel], 3];`